 - A match is made, so Eric receives a notification that he has been in contact with someone who has COVID-19 and he receives info on what steps to take next.

-Based on this information, the app can deliver tailored notifications to Eric, perhaps letting him know his exposure level and potential danger based on those factors.
+Based on this information, the Exposure Notifications System can deliver location-specific, tailored notifications to Eric, perhaps letting him know his exposure level and potential danger based on those factors.
 The system will know the day he was exposed, how long the exposure lasted, and the Bluetooth signal strength of that contact.
 No other personal information is shared.

 Apple and Google provided samples on how apps will work to give users an idea of what to expect before making a download.
 In iOS 13.5, there is a new menu under Settings > Health > COVID-19 Exposure Logging that lets users know which public health authority app they're using along with a list of exposure checks, which can be deleted.